AccentureFed/18FRFQ-Response/process-documentation/evidence/Attachment_E_Evidence_C/README.md

 Design Concept 2
 LINK

-Usability  and 508 testing was conducted to understand the user needs and allow the team to build functionality based on those desires.
+<a href="https://vimeo.com/132240054" target="_blank">Usability </a>  and <a href="https://vimeo.com/132240055" target="_blank">508 Testing</a> was conducted to understand the user needs and allow the team to build functionality based on those desires.

-<a href="https://vimeo.com/132240054" target="_blank">Usability Testing</a>

-<a href="https://vimeo.com/132240055" target="_blank">508 Testing</a>

-A field survey was conducted to gain "real-life" feedback from people matching our personas.
+<a href="https://docs.google.com/forms/d/1uvt2dUzJS2DMylwZzvDNS0poexIlP8lTrJQjYab4EEs/viewform" target="_blank" >A field survey</a> was conducted to gain "real-life" feedback from people matching our personas.
-SURVEY LINK

 Including people in the review and testing process drove iterative changes through the process to ensure we refined the needs of the end users matching our Personas as well as the needs of the team.